Greenhouse Gas (GHG) Emission Standards for Light-Duty Vehicles: Manufacturer Performance Report

 - The report maintains transparency, allowing the public to monitor implementation and progress.

-The majority of manufacturers, representing more than 99 percent of 2015 model year U.S. sales, have reported compliance with the standards for the 2012-2015 model years.
-In fact, 19 of 20 manufacturers are reporting a positive credit balance going into the 2016 model year, meaning that these manufacturers have met the standards in all of the 2012-2015 model years (credits cannot be carried forward if a deficit exists in a prior model year).
+The majority of manufacturers, representing 99 percent of 2016 model year U.S. sales, have reported compliance with the standards for the 2012-2016 model years.
+In fact, 19 of 21 manufacturers are reporting a non-negative credit balance going into the 2017 model year, meaning that these manufacturers have met the standards in all of the 2012-2016 model years (credits cannot be carried forward if a deficit exists in a prior model year).
 Manufacturers are allowed to carry deficits forward for three model years.
-Thus, a manufacturer with a deficit from the 2012 model year must have offset that deficit by the end of the 2015 model year, or else be subject to possible enforcement action.
-All manufacturers that reported a deficit in the 2012 model year have successfully offset that deficit, thus no manufacturer is in a position of non-compliance at the end of the 2015 model year.
+Thus, a manufacturer with a deficit from the 2016 model year (such as Volvo) must offset that deficit by the end of the 2019 model year, or be subject to possible enforcement action.
+All manufacturers that initially reported a deficit in the 2012-2013 model years have successfully offset that deficit, thus no manufacturer is in a position of non-compliance for any model year at the end of the 2016 model year.
 The makeup of these credit and deficit balances is tracked by model year “vintage” as explained in Section 5.

 (including credit transfers & trades) 2